Practice, practice. All is coming…

 –Sri K. Pattabhi Jois

-Yoga, from the Sanskrit root “yuj” meaning “to yoke”, is a life philosophy and a means to connect with ourselves, with each other, with the world at large, and with our highest truth.
+Yoga, from the Sanskrit root “yuj” meaning “to yoke”, is a life philosophy and a tool to connect with ourselves, with each other, with the world at large, and with our highest truth.

-Classical ashtanga yoga takes its name from the great sage Patanjali, who first codified the practice of yoga as a meditative path to enlightenment in the Yoga Sutras.
-In Sadhana Pada, the second chapter of the Sutras, Patanjali explains practice as being 8-limbed (ashta is 8, anga is limb): Yamas, Niyamas, Asana, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi.
+Classical ashtanga yoga takes its name from the great sage Patanjali, who first codified the practice of yoga as a meditative path to enlightenment.
+In Sadhana Pada, the second chapter of his Yoga Sutras, Patanjali explains practice as being 8-limbed (ashta is 8, anga is limb): Yamas, Niyamas, Asana, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi.
 The first four are external practices determining behavior, posture and breath.
-The last four are internal practices, the drawing in of the senses and the mind and varying degrees of focused awareness and meditation.
+The last four are internal practices, the drawing in of the senses and varying degrees of focused awareness and meditation.